CrackLewis/hyperion/README.md

 # Hyperion

-a slow descent into madness of a coding enthusiast.
+*a slow descent of a coding enthusiast into madness.*